olejardamir/playground-basic/README.md

+#### Was asked to do a coding assessment, never heard back from the company in question, so I guess they do not need this anymore.

 # HAPI FHIR Playground:

 This project is a skeleton project for using [HAPI FHIR](https://hapifhir.io) to access a public [FHIR](http://hl7.org/fhir/) server hosted at [http://hapi.fhir.org/baseR4](http://hapi.fhir.org/baseR4).